allthecodes/tomcat-builder/README.md

 *	The API will be implemented for both Tomcat 7 and Tomcat 8
 *	The API will just work on top on an existing build you should be bale to drop a tomcat-builder.jar into CATALINA_HOME\lib and have it be available
 *	The existing Tomcat class will not be touched.

-Code Repo:

-https://github.com/asaikali/tomcat-builder contains a very early version of this API it is just work in progress but there is enough there to ask for feedback and give you a better idea of what I am thinking.

 Simple start example Usage: